OUR COVID-19 RESPONSE

 - New members and folks transferring between units must schedule a move-in appointment ahead of time with the House Manager at their new unit.

-- Summer House Managers will contact new members soon to schedule move-ins.
+- House Managers will contact new members before move-in day to schedule move-ins.

 COVID-19 VACCINES AND TESTING